coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 ## :arrows_counterclockwise: Restarting Nodes

-For the new topology configurations to take effect, you need to restart nodes.
+To enable updated topology configurations for a node, you need to restart the node.

-To restart your nodes:
+To restart nodes:

 1\.
 Type: